ogdendavis/denver-kitchen-gardens/src/cms/pages/home.md

 above_pullquote: Any experienced (and honest) home gardener will tell you the key to gardening success is actually failure.
 Learning from failure is a great way to improve your gardening skills, but who wants to deal with that?
-Your garden should bring you joy, not another source of stress in your life.
+Your garden should bring you joy, not stress!
 pullquote: Denver Kitchen Gardens will work with you to create the garden that you want now, not the garden you could have in three years.
 below_pullquote: >-